-Tenth Sunday after Pentecost
+Seventeenth Sunday after Pentecost / World Communion Sunday

-Director of Music
+Director of Traditional Music and Worship

 First United Methodist Church